pnnl/ExaGO/docs/DeveloperGuidelines.md

 ### CMake

 - Use target-oriented cmake.
-- Hesitate to use lists when defining targets.
 - A `.cmake-format` file exists in the top-level directory - if you change any cmake code, please run `cmake-format -i <file name>` before pushing your changes.
+The build script may also apply these changes for you by using the job specified by `./buildsystem/build.sh --job=cmake-lint-apply`.

 ## References